yespiggy/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-* 6a.
-No startup investments match the search criteria.

-    * 6a1.
-CapitalConnect shows an error message indicating no matches found.

-      Use case ends.

-**Use case: Search for startup investments by name**
+**Use case: Search for startup investments by industries**

 **MSS**

-1. User requests to search for startup investments by name.
+1. User requests to search for startup investments by industries.
-2. CapitalConnect dashboard prompts the user to input the name of the startup.
+2. CapitalConnect dashboard prompts the user to input the industries.
-3. User provides the name of the startup.
+3. User provides the industries.
 4. CapitalConnect verifies the input for validity.
-5. CapitalConnect searches for startup investments matching the specified name in the user's portfolio.
+5. CapitalConnect searches for startup investments matching the specified industries in the user's startup portfolio.
 6. CapitalConnect displays the startup investments matching the search criteria.

     Use case ends.